virtualansoftware/tutorials/docs/Idaiserver.md

 ## Idaithalam
 Idaithalam is a library that can be used for REST API contract testing.
-It will use Postman collections as basis for the contract.
+It will use Virtualan Collection/Postman collections as basis for the contract.
 And will generate Cucumber reports and a Gherkin feature file from that test.

 ## Idaiserver
 Idaiserver is a reference implementation of Idaithalam.
-It implements the API services to execute contract tests based on Postman collections Idaiserver provides APIs for
+It implements the API services to execute contract tests based on Virtualan Collection/Postman collections Idaiserver provides APIs for
 - uploading a new contract
 - run the test